Top 7 reasons why digital transformation initiatives fail

 Instead of “becoming a digital organization,” it is much more effective to focus on specific goals, such as “reducing the use of paper and PDF forms in our claims management department to 0 by the end of 2021.”

 How to ensure your digital transformation initiative succeeds

 “Every successful organization has to make the transition from a world defined primarily by repetition to one primarily defined by change.
 This is the biggest transformation in the structure of how humans work together since the Agricultural Revolution.”
 Bill Drayton, Social entrepreneur

-The only constant in the digital world is change.
-Change is inevitable, but we can direct the change in a desired direction.
+The only constant in the digital world is changing.
+Change is inevitable, but we can direct the change in the desired direction.
 Change management requires a culture that supports it and drives the organization a sense of direction and clear goals.
-Digital transformation is a team sport requiring involvement in both directions: top-down and bottom-up.
-Collaboration requires a clear goal and expectation setting, supporting culture, and willingness to fail and adjust the strategy at the drop of a hat.
+Digital transformation is a team sport requiring involvement in both approaches: top-down and bottom-up.
+Collaboration requires a clear plan and expectation setting, supporting culture, and willingness to fail and adjust the strategy at the drop of a hat.

-Technology is playing a supporting role in the digital transformation play – the main heroes are people.
+Technology is playing a supporting role in the digital transformation game- the main heroes are people.
 And this is a crucial distinction that many organizations miss.
-Technology needs to be focused on solving real problems for real people, not just chasing the latest buzz word for the sake of prestige.
+Technology needs to be focused on solving real problems for real people, not just chasing the latest buzzword for the sake of prestige.

-Digital transformation initiatives that are human-centered, as opposed to technology-centered, have much higher chances of success.
+Human-centered digital transformation solutions, as opposed to technology-centered, have much higher chances of success.
 Choose technology that supports collaboration and your business goals.
-One of such technologies are no-code/low-code platforms that amplify your existing resources by giving the ability for business users to push digital transformation initiatives to solve specific challenges they are facing.
+One such technology is low-code/no-code platforms that amplify your existing resources by giving the ability for business users to push digital transformation initiatives to solve specific challenges they are facing.